-The Canon EOS 650 is not that different from the EOS 630 I shot earlier this year.
-But it’s the first-ever Canon EOS camera, from 1987, making it historically significant.
+The Canon EOS 650 is the first-ever Canon EOS camera, from 1987, making it historically significant.
 And I got the body for a trifle: a buck!
 (Plus $12 shipping.)
+I love a bargain!

-It’s weird to me that the 650, which preceded the 630 by two years, has a higher model number but fewer features.
+I already owned an EOS 630 which, despite its lower model number, came out two years after the 650 and had more features.
 The 650 lacks some of the 630’s modes, and its motor drive is a little slower (3 fps vs. 5 fps).
 Also, the 650 doesn’t automatically rewind the film after the last frame as the 630 does.
 You have to flip down that little panel below the film door, and press the rewind button.
 I learned that the hard way — after shooting the roll, I opened the camera and ruined a bunch of photographs.
 Drat.

 I dropped some Fujifilm Superia X-tra 400 into the 650 and took it along on a trip to St. Charles, Illinois.
 The Fox River flows through town.
 You’ll find fox statues all over town.
 These twin foxes guard the bridge that carries St. Charles’s main street over the river.

 Fast film and a fast lens let me get these night shots of the art-moderne St. Charles Municipal Building.
 The dome changes color.

 The downside of using a 50mm lens was that I would have had to back up all the way into the river to get the entire building in the photo.

 Here’s a near-sunset shot of the main drag through St. Charles, also known as State Route 64.